Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 • stationery and office supplies

-• newspapers and specialized databases
+• purchase of or subscription to newspapers and specialized databases

-• postal and parcel services
+• postal and messenger services

 • purchase or rental of photocopiers, fax machines, furniture, office equipment, decorative accessories and works of art